drevops/vortex/README.md

 ## Available `ahoy` commands
 Run each command as `ahoy <command>`.
   ```
-  build        Build or rebuild project.
+  build        Build or rebuild the project.
   clean        Remove containers and all build files.
   cli          Start a shell or run a command inside the CLI service container.
   debug        Enable debug configuration.